NathanielSunday/LevelPlus/README.md

 You reset stats by making a Stat Token, obtainable after killing Wall of Flesh, made from a stat emblem, crystal shards, and a life crystal.

-All other things are configurable
+All other things are configurable.

 Credits: